Naslovnica Chapter 10 – Information society and media

 What are the benefits for Montenegro of this chapter?

-Benefits of this chapter were referring to broadband access to the internet (the tendency is to ensure fast internet to everyone, no matter on physical distance), electronic communications (mobile and fixed telephony), large number of electronic services aimed to more efficient and faster procedure (registration of business, scheduling of appointment to the doctors, electronic identification), protection minority from inappropriate content, obligatory marking of which programs are appropriate for what age, promoting of national and European culture heritage…
+The benefits of this chapter include broad access to the internet (with the aim of providing fast internet to everyone, regardless of physical distance), electronic communications (mobile and fixed telephony), a large number of electronic services aimed at more efficient and faster procedures (company registration, appointment scheduling, electronic identification), protection of minors from inappropriate content, mandatory content rating indicating age appropriateness, promotion of national and European cultural heritage, and more.

-At the EU level, roaming services charge were abolished 2017.
-That means, European citizens which travel in the EU countries may use roaming services at the same level of prices which they pay in their own country.
-When it comes to third countries, in April 2019, Western Balkans countries signed the Agreement on the price reduction of the roaming services in public mobile communication networks in the WB Region ,,Roaming like at home’’, which is in force since 1 July 2019.
+At EU level, roaming charges were abolished in mid-2017.
+This means that Europeans travelling within EU countries can use roaming services at the same prices they pay at home.
+As regards third countries, in April 2019 the Western Balkan countries signed the Agreement on the reduction of roaming service prices in public mobile communication networks between WB6 countries, “Roam Like at Home,” which entered into force on 1 July 2019.

 Chapter 10 - Working Group